This tutorial will help you set up and interpret a Multiple Factor Analysis (MFA) in Excel using the XLSTAT statistical software.

 Next, we analyze the correlation map of the variables.
 This map shows that the two general ratings (typicity and global quality) are highly related to a few variables (Shake3, Taste5 for example), and they are correlated with the first factor.
 We can also confirm the fact that the vision variables are highly correlated with the first axis.
 We also see that the various "olfaction after shaking" variables are spread in three of the four quadrants.
 Last, the second factor is highly correlated with the Rest5 variable.

 The map of the partial axes allows to see how the factors generated by the separate analyses of the first phase are related to the Multiple Factor Analysis factors.
-We can see that their is quite a significant relationship between the initial factors and the factors of the MFA.
+We can see that there is quite a significant relationship between the initial factors and the factors of the MFA.
 This might however not always be the case.

 The last chart is based on the previous, but to the observations are added the projected points, and lines are drawn between the observation and the corresponding projected points.
 The projected points correspond to supplementary observations for which only the information provided by one table is taken into account, the other tables being transformed to 0s.
 This allows to see how the different tables influence the position of a given point.
 For example, for the wine T2, we see that the smell at rest tends to make it even more different from the other wines.
 Looking at other wines, we can see that the smell at rest is often increasing the distance between the wines.

 As a conclusion, Multiple Factor Analysis is an interesting and rich method because it makes it possible to analyze complex data sets, and because it provides many graphical results: we can visualize tables (in which variables are grouped), the variables themselves, and the observations.
-In this particular example, it allowed us to quickly position the wines on a map, while being able to quickly interpret their position.
+In this particular example, it allowed us to quickly position the wines on a map while being able to quickly interpret their position.